kenszeapp/DevContainer_Py_Mongodb_MongoExpress/README.md

-# This is a development environemt for Python + mongodb inside a devcontainer.
-The python version 3.11.
+# Python + mongodb devcontainer.
+The Python version 3.11.

 ## Get Started
 Open this folder with VS Code, 【Ctrl】 + 【Shift】 + P then select Open Folder in Container.